Xrayez/godot-editor-settings/README.md

 If you copy the editor settings file as-is, make sure to reset `text_editor/theme/color_theme` as the editor might not pick it up correctly.

-## License

-Copyright (C) 2020 Andrii Doroshenko.

-Unless otherwise specified, files in this repository are licensed under CC0 1.0 Universal, see LICENSE.md for more information.